-The marketability formula for any product or service involves a myriad of factors, including the design, features, benefits, price, margin, safety, serviceability issues, image, durability, packaging, incentives and sales volume projections.
+The potential success of a product or service involves a myriad of factors, including the design, features, potential profit margin and sales volume projections.

-- Imitative products that copy those produced by others, but where there is a market for many competing versions
+- Products that copy those produced by others, but where there is a market for many competing versions.

-Use the following as a quick checklist when defining your market niche:
+Use the following quick checklist when defining your market niche.

-- Look at the needs of your prospective customers.
+- What are the needs of your prospective customers?
 Ask yourself: How will your business meet those needs?
 Identify unmet needs.

-- Examine your customer's desires.
+- What are your customer's desires?
 A market need could also be a deficiency, for example, a product that lacks post-sales service.

-- Remember that people buy things to solve a specific problem.
-What problems does your product or service solve?
+- What problems does your product or service solve?
 Does it make your customer's life simpler?

 - What makes my product or service superior to that of my competitors?

-- Why does my prospective customer buy from my competitor?
+- Why do my prospective customers buy from my competitors?